jullienl/jullienl.github.io/_posts/2026-02-16-PowerShell-COM-Zero-Touch.md

 implementing Single Sign-On (SSO), and confirm that your COM configuration of iLO settings is correct through practical verification.

-## Task 1 -- Server utilization insights
+## Step 1 - Server utilization insights

 Server utilization insights play a crucial role in optimizing data center efficiency and sustainability.
 Leveraging AI-powered analytics,